Carlos Carvalhal: Marítimo and Sporting CP

-In May 2008, Carvalhal accepted the first foreign job of his career at Asteras Tripolis F.C. of Super League Greece, signing a two-year contract worth an annual salary of €500,000.
+In May 2008, Carvalhal accepted the first foreign job of his career at Asteras Tripolis of Super League Greece, signing a two-year contract worth an annual salary of €500,000.
 He left by mutual consent in November with the club in 12th, having been warned by compatriot José Peseiro about the precarious nature of management in the Mediterranean country.

-Carvalhal returned to Portugal and joined C.S.
-Marítimo, only winning one match in 11 but with the Madeira side finishing comfortably in mid-table.
+Carvalhal returned to Portugal and joined Marítimo, only winning one match in 11 but with the Madeira side finishing comfortably in mid-table.
 He was relieved of his duties late into the year 2009, moving to Sporting in mid-November to replace the fired Paulo Bento.

-As originally intended, Carvalhal left his post at the end of the season, with Sporting finishing in fourth position, 28 points behind champions S.L.
-Benfica.
+As originally intended, Carvalhal left his post at the end of the season, with Sporting finishing in fourth position, 28 points behind champions Benfica.

 Turkey

-On 2 August 2011, Carvalhal was appointed caretaker manager in Beşiktaş J.K. of Turkey, as incumbent Tayfur Havutçu resolved his legal issues stemming from the 2011 Turkish sports corruption scandal.
-At the start of the following April, with the team trailing Galatasaray S.K. by 20 points and him having fallen out with compatriot star player Ricardo Quaresma, he was relieved of his duties and replaced by his predecessor.
+On 2 August 2011, Carvalhal was appointed as caretaker manager of Beşiktaş from Turkey, as incumbent Tayfur Havutçu resolved his legal issues stemming from the 2011 Turkish sports corruption scandal.
+At the start of the following April, with the team trailing Galatasaray by 20 points and him having fallen out with compatriot star player Ricardo Quaresma, he was relieved of his duties and replaced by his predecessor.

-Remaining in the same city, Carvalhal was appointed at İstanbul Başakşehir F.K. also of the Süper Lig in May 2012.
+Remaining in the same city, Carvalhal joined İstanbul Başakşehir also of the Süper Lig in May 2012.
 He resigned on 12 November, as they were in 14th place.